GrigorieffLab/ctffind5_manuscript/manuscript.md

-that indeed when we replaced the CTFFIND4 model function with the function described by [] and used the goodness of fit estimate as the location of the first node the resulting model CTF had a better agreement with the experimental powespectrum (Figure).
+that indeed when we replaced the CTFFIND4 model function with the function described by [] and used the goodness of fit estimate as the location of the first node the resulting model CTF had a better agreement with the experimental powerspectrum (Figure).
 We then implemented a procedure to refine the CTF parameters together with the sample thickness and found that this procedure improved the agreement between the model and experimental CTF even further, even though the adjustemnt to the parameters was rather small.